ManasSattiIITD/Whatsapp_Spammer/README.md

 # Whatsapp_Spammer
-Software to spam your friends whatsapp.
+Software to spam your friend's whatsapp.
 Intended for fun only.

 Requirements:-
   0. chrome browser and chromedriver(find it along the code)